lukeskywlkr/deepspace/README.md

 # Deepspace

 Deepspace is a Node.js app for stock data into cloud storages.
+Using Hapi, Bluebird, pkgcloud.